pib0t/strapi-test/.github/instructions/starting.instructions.md

 ---
 Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.git

-# Project Context and Coding Guidelines
+# Project Context and Coding Guidelinesgit